open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>medium</b></td>
         <td>string</td>
         <td>
           medium represents what type of storage medium should back this directory.
 The default is "" which means to use the node's default medium.
-Must be an empty string (default) or Memory.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir<br/>
+Must be an empty string (default) or Memory.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>sizeLimit</b></td>
         <td>int or string</td>
         <td>
           sizeLimit is the total amount of local storage required for this EmptyDir volume.
-The size limit is also applicable for memory medium.
-The maximum usage on memory medium EmptyDir would be the minimum value between the SizeLimit specified here and the sum of memory limits of all containers in a pod.
-The default is nil which means that the limit is undefined.
-More info: http://kubernetes.io/docs/user-guide/volumes#emptydir<br/>
+The size limit is also applicable for memory medium.<br/>
         </td>
         <td>false</td>
       </tr></tbody>